mattresnick/RL-Sparse-Representations-Project/Sparse Representation Models/README.md

 Some files are not as self explanatory, but I tried to keep the documentation as thorough as I could, and I will otherwise do my best to explain everything in a general sense here.
-If there's any question as to how to run something or how a particular piece of the code works in this folder, feel free to contact me (Matt).
+If there's any question as to how to run something or how a particular piece of the code works in this folder, feel free to contact me (Matt-- except any PER questions, which should be directed to Hunter).
 I tried to keep the additional libraries to a minimum, so the environment we made for homework 0 should be sufficient except "tensorflow_addons" is required for Maxout.
 I believe that's the only additional dependency.